Nuclear binding, correlations, and the $A$-dependence of the EMC effect

 \paragraph*{Data analysis and results}

-The slopes of the EMC ratios corresponding to the JLab data reported in Refs.~\cite{Seely09,Arrington12,Nadia2012,Arrington21} have been obtained from the inclusive cross sections of \isotope[2][]{H}, \isotope[3][]{He}, \isotope[4][]{He}, \isotope[9][]{Be} and \isotope[12][]{C} compiled in Ref.~\cite{archive:qe}.
-Our analysis covers the same kinematic region studied by the authors of Ref.~\cite{Seely09}, corresponding to $0.35 \leq x \leq 0.7$ and $3 \lesssim Q^2 \lesssim 7 \ {\rm GeV}^2$.
+The slopes of the EMC ratios corresponding to the JLab data reported in Refs.~\cite{Seely09,Arrington12,Arrington21} have been obtained from the inclusive cross sections of \isotope[2][]{H}, \isotope[3][]{He}, \isotope[4][]{He}, \isotope[9][]{Be} and \isotope[12][]{C} compiled in Ref.~\cite{archive:qe}.
+Our analysis covers the same kinematic region studied by the authors of Ref.~\cite{Seely09}, corresponding to $0.35 < x < 0.7$.
 For non-isospin symmetric nuclei, the effect of neutron excess has been taken into account using the procedure described in Ref.~\cite{Arrington21}.
-The data collected in JLab Hall B by the CLAS collaboration~\cite{CLAS:2019}, as well as those recently reported by Karky {\it et al.}~\cite{Karki2023}, were not available to us in a form suitable to study their dependence on ${\widetilde y}$.
+The EMC ratios of \isotope[8][]{Be}, \isotope[10][]{B}, \isotope[11][]{B} and \isotope[12][]{C} recently reported by Karki {\it et al.}~\cite{Karki2023}\textemdash obtained from measurements performed in JLab Hall C using a 10.6 GeV electron beam\textemdash have been also included in our study.
+On the other hand, the data collected in Hall B by the CLAS collaboration~\cite{CLAS:2019} were not available to us in a form suitable to consider their dependence on ${\widetilde y}$.